sabutaro/philosopher/README.md

 OUTPUT:
 The program outputs every action with a timestamp (in milliseconds) and the philosopher's number.
-For example, if Philosopher 2 starts eating 412 milliseconds after the beginning of the program, it will output :\n
+For example, if Philosopher 2 starts eating 412 milliseconds after the beginning of the program, it will output :
-`./philo 3 410 200 200\n
+`./philo 3 410 200 200`
-0ms 1 has taken a fork\n
+`0ms 1 has taken a fork`
-0ms 1 has taken a fork\n
+`0ms 1 has taken a fork`
-0ms 1 is eating\n
+`0ms 1 is eating`
-0ms 3 has taken a fork\n
+`0ms 3 has taken a fork`
-205ms 1 is sleeping\n
+`205ms 1 is sleeping`
-205ms 3 has taken a fork\n
+`205ms 3 has taken a fork`
-205ms 3 is eating\n
+`205ms 3 is eating`
-205ms 2 has taken a fork\n
+`205ms 2 has taken a fork`
-408ms 1 is thinking\n
+`408ms 1 is thinking`
-408ms 2 has taken a fork\n
+`408ms 2 has taken a fork`
-408ms 2 is eating\n
+`408ms 2 is eating`
-408ms 1 has taken a fork\n
+`408ms 1 has taken a fork`
-408ms 3 is sleeping\n
+`408ms 3 is sleeping`
-412ms 1 died\n`
+`412ms 1 died`